heliprajapati/Calculator-java/README.md

 # Calculator-java
-Created a calculator using android studio
+Created a simple calculator using android studio